| |

 Hats are the perfect project for the holidays.

-Knit a Christmas elf hat for a friend or a loved one; it’s a great gift for a baby, a teen, or an adult.
+Knit a Christmas elf hat for a friend or loved one – it’s a great gift for a baby, teen, or adult.

-You can choose your size, a Christmas red yarn and a Christmas green plus white for those easy stripes, and you can make one in the afternoon.
+You can choose your size, pick a Christmas red yarn with green and white for those easy stripes, and make one in an afternoon.

-If you want a different color or colorful effect without doing any colorwork, choose a self-striping yarn.
+If you want a different look or a colorful effect without doing any colorwork, choose a self-striping yarn or play around with color combinations.

-Don’t forget to add a pompom for some flare to the top of the hat.
+Don’t forget to add a pom pom for a bit of festive flair on the top of the hat.

 You may also like this striped beanie hat knitting pattern.